Ekhart86/selenide-cucumber-allure/README.md

-# UI autotest project using Cucumber, Selenide, Allure, SpringBootTest with the ability to run in parallel.
+# UI autotest project using Cucumber, Selenide, Allure, SpringBootTest, Selenoid with the ability to run in parallel.